 1. When should I begin the Minor?

 The best time to enroll is second semester freshman year or first semester sophomore year.
 Beginning early gives you time to think about what you are learning and relate it to other ESS courses.
-We want you to be able to consider the issues over time and in relation to new perspectives that you acquire in your courses.
+We want you to be able to consider the issues over time as you gain new perspectives in your courses.

 2. How do I enroll?

-3. Why can’t I finish the ESS minor in one year if I have lots of free time during my senior year?
+3. May I finish the ESS minor in one year if I have lots of free time during my senior year?

 We strongly suggest that you begin your ESS studies with the Introductory class, ESS 33600, which is offered each semester.
 If you are not able to get a seat in the Intro Class during your first semester as an ESS student, you may begin with an elective.